nextkit/expressjs-starter/README.md

-# backend-starter
+# expressjs-starter

-Starter project for all of the backends.
+Starter project for an expressjs backend with mongodb.

 ## Getting started